pokemon-speedrunning/speedrun-routes/resources/red/defensive ranges.md

 </td></tr> </table>

 ### Sabrina
-TODO:do we really need this? is Psywave range correct? iirc it can roll any number
+_TODO_:do we really need this? is Psywave range correct? iirc it can roll any number
 <table>
 <tr><td>